nodeschool/madrid/firstgathering.md

 # First Gathering for NodeSchool Madrid

-On 2015-03-03 the first meatspace gathering was held, under the umbrella of Node.js Madrid: the local Meetup for Node.js devs, which I also organize.
+On 2015-03-03 the first meatspace gathering was held, under the umbrella of [Node.js Madrid](http://www.meetup.com/Node-js-Madrid/): the local Meetup for Node.js devs, which I also organize.

-This analysis should help others (and ourselves in the future) make less mistakes when organizing gatherings.
+This analysis is done with the intention of helping others (and ourselves in the future) make less mistakes when organizing gatherings.

-I will add lessons as blockquotes:
+I will write important lessons we have learned as blockquotes:

 > Separate your lessons from the regular text.